0day-ci/linux/Documentation/userspace-api/media/v4l/pixfmt-yuv-planar.rst

 ``V4L2_PIX_FMT_NV12_32L32`` stores pixel in 2D 32x32 macroblocks, and stores
 macroblocks linearly in memory.
 The line stride and image height must be aligned to a multiple of 32.
 The layouts of the luma and chroma planes are identical.

+``V4L2_PIX_FMT_NV12_4L4`` stores pixel in 2D 4x4 macroblocks, and stores
+macroblocks linearly in memory.
+The line stride and image height must be aligned to a multiple of 4.
+The layouts of the luma and chroma planes are identical.

 .. _nv12mt: